SuihongSong/GeoModeling_GANSim-3D_For_large_arbitrary_reservoirs/README.md

 See [Field_Application_of_Trained_Generator_for_Arbitary_Large_Size.py](./Codes/Field_Application_of_Trained_Generator_for_Arbitary_Large_Size.py/) for detailed steps about how to produce facies model realizations by taking the given conditioning data into the trained generator.
 Note producing such large-size reservoir realizations require lots of GPU memory.
 The paths to conditioning data, codes, and produced realizations should be revised.
 Run this `.py` file to produce realizations.

+## License
+Most code files of this study are derived from the original Progressive GANs work (https://github.com/tkarras/progressive_growing_of_gans), but we have largely amended the original codes, especially networks.py, loss.py, dataset.py, and train.py.
+The original Progressive GANs codes are under license of Attribution-NonCommercial 4.0 International (https://creativecommons.org/licenses/by-nc/4.0/).
+Other materials produced by us (e.g., the trained generator models, synthesized cave maps, and the parts of codes we have added or adjusted) are under MIT license.

 Please give appropriate credit to our work, if it is valuable for you to some extent.